MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 The task is to create a model for predicting mortality (indicated as value of DEATH_EVENT = 1 in the above dataset) caused by Heart Failure.

 ### Access
-*TODO*: Explain how you are accessing the data in your workspace.

-The data is accessed from this <a href="https://www.kaggle.com/andrewmvd/heart-failure-clinical-data">Kaggle Link</a> as a Microsoft CSV file.
+The data from the above research is accessed from this <a href="https://www.kaggle.com/andrewmvd/heart-failure-clinical-data">Kaggle Link</a> as a Microsoft CSV file.
 For the AutoML phase, an Azure registered dataset called 'train_data_2' is created for used by the AutoML run.
 For the Hyperdrive part, the Microsoft CSV file is accessed directly using Azure's TabularDatasetFactory class.

 ## Automated ML